nathanbarrtech1/Finance_App/README.md

 Stage 2: Create a python app to access, read, and edit the database

+Stage 3: Plaid Integration or other software to access banks?

-Stage 3: Create a web/mobile app for the user to access the transactions
+Stage 4: Create a web/mobile app for the user to access the transactions

-Stage 4: Create Budgets: Food, bills, rent, etc
+Stage 5: Create Budgets: Food, bills, rent, etc

-Stage 5: TBA
+Stage 6: TBA

 Current stage: 1